will118/EPL-DB/README.md

 ### Tests

 Coverage:
-- It's slipping slightly as I delve into Angular but will get back to 100% as soon as I know what I'm doing.
+- RSpec ~90%
-- It has now slipped as I've removed all the deprecated tests from earlier iterations.
+- Karma 0%

 Goals:
-- RSpec unit tests on models and lib.
+- RSpec unit tests for Rails side.
-- Karma for the Angular app.
+- Karma for the Angular side.
 E2E and Unit.